 Statement by Deputy Permanent Representative Anna Evstigneeva at UNSC briefing on the situation in Sudan

-We call on the confronting sides to demonstrate political will and take immediate steps towards a cessation of hostilities.
-We proceed from the understanding that all disputes can be resolved at a negotiations table.
+We continue to call on the parties to the conflict, the Sudanese regular army and the rapid support forces, to show political will and take the necessary steps to cease fire.
+We believe that disputes can be resolved at the negotiations table.

 Unfortunately, to date, none of the numerous mediation initiatives produced significant results, above all in terms of ending the armed confrontation.
 It is also not encouraging that the whole region is in a vulnerable state, which is influenced by the situation in Sudan and also influences it in return.
 We welcome the commitment of Sudan and its neighboring states to recovering confidence in the region.

 The conflict in Sudan has own historical roots and a complex national context.
 Therefore any reconciliation efforts need to account for these facts and resonate with all national actors.

 Mediation initiatives must not lead to the deepening of contradictions or the growth of mistrust, as we have seen in a number of cases, unfortunately.
 In our view, it means that the actions of external players are driven by their own interests and not the interests of the Sudanese people.
 We are strongly opposed to attempts at political and social engineering, including outside Sudan.
 The Sudanese do not and should not have mediators with a colonial mindset who "know best what to do".
 Such games can come at a price and make things even more chaotic.